Kambourakis

 place for lunch in Kamares.
 Their fish soup is

-is always a large assortment to pick from
+is usually a large assortment to pick from

 including barbounia (red-mullett), ksifia